$100K-plus households are now the majority in most Seattle neighborhoods

 Seattle, of course, isn’t like most of America.

-Census data released in March shows the Emerald City hit a milestone of affluence in 2020: In more than half of the city’s census tracts, the majority of households have an income of at least $100,000.
+Census data released last month shows the Emerald City hit a milestone of affluence in 2020: In more than half of the city’s census tracts, the majority of households have an income of at least $100,000.
 (There are 177 census tracts in Seattle, and 93 of them — that’s 53% — met that income threshold).

 It’s the first time that’s happened.
 In the 2019 data release, six-figure-income households were the majority in 48% of the city’s tracts.